 Datacenter GPUs are not the only option.
 The mid-market hardware landscape has shifted.

-Mac Studio as inference server: A Mac Studio M3 Ultra with 256GB unified memory costs $5,499, draws 215W under load (versus 450W for a single RTX 4090), runs silently in an office, and can load a 70B model in full precision.
-Qwen3-30B runs at roughly 2,320 tokens per second in 4-bit quantization.
+Mac Studio as inference server: A Mac Studio M3 Ultra with 256GB unified memory costs roughly $5,999, draws 160–270W depending on model size and concurrency (versus 450W for a single RTX 4090), runs silently in an office, and can load a 70B model in full precision.
+Qwen3-30B delivers strong local throughput in 4-bit quantization.
 The unified memory architecture eliminates the VRAM bottleneck that makes NVIDIA GPUs expensive — you’re paying for memory capacity, not specialized GPU memory at 5x the price per gigabyte.
 For teams running fewer than five concurrent inference users, a Mac Studio handles the workload at a fraction of datacenter cost.

 Mac Studio clusters: macOS 26.2 added RDMA over Thunderbolt in December 2025.
 EXO Labs’ open-source framework enables distributed inference across multiple Mac Studios.
 Two to three units at roughly $10,000 entry cost handle 100B+ parameter models.
-Four units at $40,000–$50,000 run trillion-parameter models locally — no per-token cost, no data egress, deployable in a closet.
+A few units running into the low tens of thousands of dollars can run very large models locally — no per-token cost, no data egress, deployable in a closet.
 The software is early-stage, but the architecture is real: office-grade hardware running models that previously required datacenter infrastructure.

 The Hybrid Architecture That Actually Works